Alexander-Bliznyuk/calamansi-js/README.md

 playlists |  | An object with playlists where each key is the name of the playlist.
 Each playlist is an array of tracks/audio sources.
 Besides the track source you can provide track info (although track info for mp3 files is read automatically from ID3 tags), including any number of custom fields.
-Bear in mind that the custom fields won't be displayed unless they are present in the skin itself. loop | false | Enable playlist loop by default shuffle | false | Enable playlist shuffle by default volume | 100 | Default volume value [0-100] preloadTrackInfo | false | Load mp3 track info for all the tracks on page load.
+Bear in mind that the custom fields won't be displayed unless they are present in the skin itself. loop | false | Enable playlist loop by default shuffle | false | Enable playlist shuffle by default audioController | CalamansiAudio | A constructor of an object that governs audio playback volume | 100 | Default volume value [0-100] preloadTrackInfo | false | Load mp3 track info for all the tracks on page load.
 Might produce unexpected results when there are too many players on the page or tracks in the playlists. loadTrackInfoOnPlay | true | Load mp3 track info on track play